EI-CoreBioinformatics/portcullis/README.md

 ##Operating Instructions:

-After portculis has been installed, the `portculis` executable should be available.
+After portcullis has been installed, the `portcullis` executable should be available.

-Typing `portculis` or `portculis --help` at the command line will present you with the portculis help message.
+Typing `portcullis` or `portcullis --help` at the command line will present you with the portcullis help message.

 There are 4 modes available: